Same-sex marriage (SSM) and

 "NOM" refers to the "National Organization for Marriage"

-It is the main national group opposing marriage equality.
+It is the main national group opposing gay marriages.

 At noon on MAY-19, Judge McShane of the District Court issued his ruling legalizing SSM in Oregon.
 Within minutes, county clerks started to issue marriage licenses to same-sex couples.
-A few hours later, a three-judge panel of the 9th U.S. Circuit Court of Appeals issued their decision.
-They rejected NOM's petition for a stay of the District Court's ruling that NOM had requested earlier the same day.
+A few hours later, a three-judge panel of the 9th U.S. Circuit Court of Appeals rejected NOM's petition for a stay of the District Court's ruling that NOM had requested earlier the same day.

 "... a 'generalized grievance'—no matter how sincere—is insufficient to confer standing."